Redburn lifts T-Mobile US Inc. [TMUS] price estimate. Who else is bullish?

 Redburn have made an estimate for T-Mobile US Inc. shares, keeping their opinion on the stock as Sell, with their previous recommendation back on October 01, 2021.
 While these analysts kept the previous recommendation, Loop Capital raised their target price to Buy.
 The new note on the price target was released on September 21, 2021, representing the official price target for T-Mobile US Inc. stock.
 On July 30, 2021, analysts increased their price target for TMUS shares from 133 to 180.

-T-Mobile US Inc. [TMUS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.27.
-With this latest performance, TMUS shares dropped by -10.57% in over the last four-week period, additionally sinking by -10.48% over the last 6 months – not to mention a drop of -3.16% in the past year of trading.
+T-Mobile US Inc. [TMUS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.02.
+With this latest performance, TMUS shares dropped by -8.80% in over the last four-week period, additionally sinking by -10.93% over the last 6 months – not to mention a rise of 1.96% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and T-Mobile US Inc. [TMUS] shares currently have an operating margin of +13.84 and a Gross Margin at +38.94.
 T-Mobile US Inc.’s Net Margin is presently recorded at +4.01.